Classics courses are taught in English and require no knowledge of the ancient languages.

 373. Love and Sexuality in Greece and Rome

-The theme of love from Sappho and Plato to Catullus and Ovid; the construction of sexuality in the Greek and Roman world; women's place within the ancient tradition; its influence on the courtly love tradition in Europe in the early modern period and on modern attempts at understanding love.
+The theme of love from Sappho and Plato to Catullus and Ovid; the construction of sexuality in the Greek and Roman world; women's place within the ancient tradition; its influence on the the early modern period and on modern attempts at understanding love.
 Prerequisites: Writing-designated course (W) and sophomore standing.
 Offered every third year.
 (Humanities) GRUBER-MILLER

 381. Greek Archaeology

 Introduction to excavating techniques in Greek lands; study of the material culture of ancient Greece in order to understand the society, religion, and customs of Bronze Age and Classical Greece.
 Registration entails additional costs when the course is taught in Greece.
 Prerequisite: a course from Classical Studies (CLA, GRE, or LAT) or Anthropology.
 Offered every four years.
 (Humanities) GRUBER-MILLER

 Introduction to excavating techniques in Roman lands; study of the material culture of the ancient Romans in order to understand their history and civilization from the monarchy to the republic to the empire.
 Registration entails additional costs when the course is taught in Italy.
 Prerequisite: a course from Classical Studies (CLA, GRE, or LAT) or Anthropology.
 Offered every four years.
 (Humanities)